eunomatix/browsermon/docs/_build/html/_sources/index.rst.txt

 Welcome to Browsermon's documentation!
 ======================================

-Browsermon is a Browser monitoring tool designed to provide unparalleled insights into browsing activities.
-With seamless compatibility with Chrome and Edge browsers, BrowserMon stands as a unique solution in the area of browser monitoring.
+Browsermon is a browser monitoring tool designed to provide unparalleled insights into browsing activities.
+With seamless compatibility with Google Chrome , Mozilla firefox and Microsoft Edge browsers, Browsermon stands as a unique solution in the area of browser monitoring.

 .. toctree::